tlhunter/node-wireless/README.md

 [PROGRESS] Exiting...
 ```

 ## Requirements

 Needs `wpa_supplicant`, a wireless card which can see a list of available networks.

 ## Assumptions

-* We assume that dhcp isn't enabled on the wireless device by default.
+* We assume that DHCP isn't enabled on the wireless device by default.
-* I've only tried this in Arch Linux.
+* I've only tried this on Arch  and Debian Linux.
-* I've only tried this using a wireless card with the RTL8187 and rt2800usb chipset.
+* I've only tried this using a wireless card with the `RTL8187` and `rt2800usb` chipsets.
-* My user account has password-free sudo ability.

 ## License